mrichter0/DistributedKAN/README.md

     main(train_loader, test_loader)

-models.py - FastKAN model as presented by https://github.com/ZiyaoLi/fast-kan \
-load_data.py - currently setup to use TensorDataset and DataLoader \ imports main from DistributedKAN DistributedKAN.py - micromanage multiple GPUs and handle parameter passing through a ParameterServer \
+DistributedKAN.py - micromanage multiple GPUs and handle parameter passing through a ParameterServer \
+from models import FastKAN  # Import the FastKAN model

 class ParameterServer(nn.Module) Here Parameters are passed from each GPU and are stored and averaged.
-This allows learning to occur simultaneously between each GPU. def server_process(model, parameter_queues) Handles passing of parameters very effeciently def calculate_aupr(model, optimizer_state_dict, test_loader, rank, epoch, avg_epoch_loss, epoch_start_time) \ I preferred to do the evaluation on the  This allows for asynchronous evaluation of the model, which increases the speed of training.
-Here the model is saved if criteria is met.
-Make sure to update this value: if aupr > 0.31 def worker_process(rank, model, train_loader, test_loader, parameter_queue, device):
+This allows learning to occur simultaneously between each GPU. def server_process(model, parameter_queues) Handles passing of parameters very effeciently def calculate_aupr(model, optimizer_state_dict, test_loader, rank, epoch, avg_epoch_loss, epoch_start_time) \ This allows for asynchronous evaluation of the model, which increases the speed of training.
+Calculates aupr, and the model is saved if criteria is met. def worker_process(rank, model, train_loader, test_loader, parameter_queue, device):  The worker_process handles the training, calls calculate_aupr for evaluation, sends/receives parameters from the ParameterServer. def find_and_load_best_model: searches for and loads the best previously saved model in the directory.
+main: Starts all processes.
+Splits the training data into n groups based on the number of available GPUs.

+See advanced notes for additional tips and troubleshooting!